>

 • Fall and Spring - Register for ZERO hours of research (CS 8999 or 9999) or you can take LOA if you will be gone the full term or for multiple terms.

-Partial internships can be requested, but are often not possible due to a number of constraints.
-If you wish to request a partial internship, you should email your advisor with the details regarding your proposed arrangement.
-Your advisor can then seek DGS approval.
+• Domestic students - can be requested but are often not possible due to a number of constraints.
+If you wish to request a partial internship, make sure you discuss the details with your advisor fully before submitting the form.

 After your internship has been approved, you must provide the following information to us via email (CS.PhD.Admin@Vanderbilt.edu):